 There are a lot of different images of Jesus in the world — but few of them, I’d imagine, the Romans would consider worth crucifying.

 Jesus was considered a rabble-rouser by the state.
 He was crucified as lestai, a Greek word often rendered “thief” or even “bandit,” but which is more accurately “insurgent” or “insurrectionist.”
 He was crucified with other insurrectionists, of whom there were many then.

-Many consider an intensely loving Jesus (as do I), but one who says ultimately nothing that would raise the dander of the Romans.
-Others, for some time, have toyed with the idea that Jesus may have been a militant, leading a band of insurrectionists against Roman occupation.
-Neither the Jesus who demands nothing but squeamish capitulation nor the Jesus who demands bloody revolution are sufficient to capture the historical Jesus.
-The former would have never found himself on a cross; the latter's disciples would have been made to join him on crosses of their own.
-Jesus was one who believed down to the marrow of his bones in what we might call "at-one-ment," over against the "sacrificial logic" by which we most naturally live our lives and build our societies.
+Many imagine an intensely loving Jesus, but one who ultimately says and does nothing that would raise the dander of the Romans.
+Others, for some time, have toyed with the idea that Jesus may have been a militant, leading a band of armed insurrectionists against Roman occupation.
+Yet neither the Jesus who demands nothing but squeamish capitulation nor the Jesus who demands bloody revolution are sufficient to capture the historical Jesus.
+The former would have never found himself on a cross; the latter’s disciples would have been made to join him on crosses of their own.
+Jesus was one who believed down to the marrow of his bones in what we might call “at-one-ment,” over against the “sacrificial logic” by which we most naturally live our lives and build our societies.